ChainSafe/web3.unity/Modules.md

     return serviceCollection;
 }
 ```
-This is one more extension method you have to provide with your module if it supports configuration.
+You need to provide this extension method with your module if it supports configuration.

 Yet in most cases user won't need a separate `Configure` method.
 That's why we should create `UseJsonRpcProvider` method
 that handles both service and configuration binding: